makoConstruct/middle-good-scrolling/README.md

 Dunno.
 Might do a debian/ubuntu version soon.

-I'd like to get this implementation into libinput, if you could help with that it would be greatly appreciated.
+It would be nice to get these refinements adopted with libinput, if someone could help with that, it would be appreciated.

 ## Configuration and Management